KutoolsforOffice — One Suite. Five Tools. Get More Done.February Sale: 20% Off

 End Sub

-3. Go back to your worksheet.
-Click on Insert > Shapes, and then insert a shape you like in the worksheet.
+3. Return to your worksheet.
+Click on Insert > Shapes, and add a shape (for example, a button or rectangle) to your worksheet.

-5. Right click on the shape, and select Assign Macro on the drop-down menu.
+right click on the shape, and select Assign Macro

-6. In the pop-up Assign Macro dialog box, select TimeStampEO in the Macro name list, and select This Workbook in the Macros in drop-down list, and then click on OK.
+6. In the Assign Macro dialog, select TimeStampEO from the Macro name list, then pick This Workbook from the drop-down.
+Click OK.

-7. Now, you just need to select a cell in which you will insert the current date and time with milliseconds, and then click on the shape.
-The date and time will be inserted at once.
+7. Now select the cell where you wish to insert the date and time with milliseconds, and simply click the shape.
+The timestamp will be entered immediately into your chosen cell.

 Note: